 Doric: The Dorian immigration (before 1000 B.C.) was a prelude to the building of Greek temples, at first made of timber and sun-dried brick.
 The superb stone and marble buildings on a defined floor plan were achieved in the middle of the 6th cent.
 B.C., although the most perfect examples, like the Parthenon (5th cent.
 B.C.), came later.
 The Greek temple customarily stood in a temenos, or sacred enclosure, along with accessory shrines, colonnades, and buildings housing the temple treasures.
 It was built not as a place for assembled worship but as the dwelling for the deity, whose colossal sculptured representation was placed in the naos, and illuminated by the daylight entering through the tall entrance portal.
 In larger temples, to support the roof lintels, two interior rows of columns divided the naos into nave and side aisles.

-This attempt to escape the rule of God only ever brings one under the rule of Satan, primarily by believing the same lies he invented in Eden.
-His yoke is heavy.
-It is a bondage in which the Israelites found themselves under Pharaoh (and many others) despite calling themselves God’s people.
+This attempt to escape the rule of God only ever brings one under the rule of Satan, primarily by believing the same lies he invented in the garden of Eden: you will know good and evil and legislate your own morality, and you will be like God and have democratically-endorsed sovereignty over mankind.
+Satan’s yoke is heavy.
+It is a bondage in which the Israelites found themselves under Pharaoh (and many other magistrates) despite calling themselves God’s people.
 It is the same bondage experienced by those who claim to be living in ‘the land of the free’.
-While some of America’s slogans are complete fabrications like that one, some do not refer to the God of the Bible, but the top-down polity of Gentile tradition.
+While some of America’s slogans (like that one) are complete fabrications, some others do not actually refer to the God of the Bible (even though most think they do), but the top-down polity of Gentile tradition.